08 Jul 2020

 The competitive nature of sport and all that brings is not always conducive to athletes talking openly about their mental health.
 This has been compounded by many athletes and colleagues living alone in isolation, uncertain about timescales.
 Or, for Olympic athletes, having their goals completely removed or delayed.

 There are athletes who are stuck at home, miles away from families, who don’t speak the local language.

 This is not only an issue in sport, it is an issue for any business that has relocated people recently.

-One of the leading Performance Directors in British sport observed that athletes and staff in their organization fell into three categories once lock-down commenced:
+One of the leading Performance Directors in British sport observed that athletes and staff in their organisation fell into three categories once lock-down commenced:

 - Those desperate to return to training and normality and escape lockdown.

 - Those at the other end of the spectrum who are anxious over emerging from lockdown and want to stay safe at home.

 - The third group will perhaps be the most difficult to manage: the individuals for whom emerging from lockdown doesn’t sit comfortably, but do it to conform.
 They are likely to suffer in silence and will need the most support through reintegration.